When was the Berlin Wall Built?

 For more info on the Berlin Wall check out:

 13th August 1961: A fence built of barbed wire entanglements was put up overnight, closing the border between the East and Western sectors.
 The following day, roads on the Eastern side were ripped up, preventing access for most vehicles.

 17th August 1961: The first concrete and brick elements were constructed of the Berlin Wall.
 Soldiers supervised the construction and had instructions to shoot anyone attempting to defect.
 This wall was around 2 metres tall and constructed of various different building materials.

-Image: East German soldier, Conrad Schumann, seizes an opportunity to escape over the Berlin Wall (still just a barbed wire fence) on the 15th of August 1961.
-The image, having been taken by the US Military, is in the public domain.
+: East German soldier seizes an opportunity to escape over the Berlin Wall (still just a barbed wire fence).

-Image: The East Side Gallery, once a section of the Hinterlandmauer, now a famous open air gallery and the longest stretch of original Berlin Wall.
+The East Side Gallery, once a section of the Hinterlandmauer, now a famous open-air gallery and the longest stretch of original Berlin Wall. ©My Guide Berlin

 1975: The final version of the Berlin Wall commences construction.
 Officially named ‘Stutzwandelement UL 12.11’, also known as Grenzmauer 75 (Border Wall ’75), this is the version that is most often seen in photographs and media footage of the Berlin Wall and is also most likely to be the type of Wall preserved in Berlin as well as on display around the world.
 It was created after extensive testing and was made up of around 45,000 individual re-inforced concrete L shaped elements.
 Each piece was 3.6m high and 1.2 metres wide and was capped with a smooth pipe which made the wall nearly impossible to scale.
 Additional security measures included mesh fencing, trip wires, dog runs, anti-vehicle trenches, over 120 guard towers with machine guns and floodlights.